-- 2 For the rules governing IRAs, see Internal Revenue Service 2014.
+- 2 For the rules governing IRAs, see Internal Revenue Service 2015a and 2015b.
 For a brief history of IRAs and a discussion of the various features of the different types of IRAs, see Holden et al. 2005.
-For definitions of key terms related to IRAs and retirement saving, see pages 34-35 of Holden and Schrass 2015. - 3 See note 1 for a discussion of changes in IRA incidence in ICI's surveys.
+For definitions of key terms related to IRAs and retirement saving, see pages 33-34 of Holden and Schrass 2016. - See note 1 for a discussion of changes in IRA incidence in ICI's surveys.
 The ICI Annual Mutual Fund Shareholder Tracking Survey results in higher incidence of IRA ownership than the Federal Reserve Board's Survey of Consumer Finances.
 For example, ICI tabulations of the 2013 Survey of Consumer Finances indicate that 22.2 percent of U.S. households owned traditional IRAs and 10.5 percent of U.S. households owned Roth IRAs.
-The ICI Annual Mutual Fund Shareholder Tracking Survey finds that 29.4 percent of U.S. households in 2013 and 25.3 percent in 2014 owned traditional IRAs; in addition, 15.6 percent of U.S. households in 2013 and 15.6 percent in 2014 owned Roth IRAs (see Figure A1).
-For a description of the Survey of Consumer Finances, see Bricker et al. 2014. - 4 See Holden et al. 2005 for a discussion of the history of IRAs.
+The ICI Annual Mutual Fund Shareholder Tracking Survey finds that 29.4 percent of U.S. households in 2013, 25.3 percent in 2014, and 24.4 percent in 2015 owned traditional IRAs; in addition, 15.6 percent of U.S. households in 2013, 15.6 percent in 2014, and 16.3 percent in 2015 owned Roth IRAs (see Figure A1 in this appendix).
+For a description of the Survey of Consumer Finances, see Bricker et al. 2014. - See Holden et al. 2005 for a discussion of the history of IRAs.
 For a discussion of the evolving role of IRAs in U.S. retirement planning, see Sabelhaus and Schrass 2009.
-For analysis of traditional IRA investors' activities during and in the wake of the financial crisis, see Holden and Bass 2014.
-For analysis of Roth IRA investors' activities during and in the wake of the financial crisis, see Holden and Schrass 2014. - 5 For a discussion of age and cohort effects on traditional IRA ownership, see Sabelhaus and Schrass 2009. - 6 In mid-2014, 24 percent of all IRA assets were held by households headed by members of the Silent and GI Generations.
-Households headed by members of Generation X held 15 percent of IRA assets and households headed by members of the Millennial Generation held 9 percent of all IRA assets.
-Survey participants must be 18 or older and be the most knowledgeable about the household's savings and investments; so although people born between 1981 and 2004 are members of the Millennial Generation, only those born between 1981 and 1996 are included in this survey. - 7 Prior to 2006, Roth IRAs could not directly accept rollovers from employer-sponsored retirement plans.
+For analysis of traditional IRA investors' activities during and in the wake of the financial crisis, see Holden and Bass 2015.
+For analysis of Roth IRA investors' activities during and in the wake of the financial crisis, see Holden and Schrass 2015. - For a discussion of age and cohort effects on traditional IRA ownership, see Sabelhaus and Schrass 2009. - In mid-2015, 19 percent of all IRA assets were held by households headed by members of the Silent and GI Generations.
+Households headed by members of Generation X held 16 percent of IRA assets and households headed by members of the Millennial Generation held 8 percent of all IRA assets.
+Survey participants must be 18 or older and be the most knowledgeable about the household's savings and investments; so although people born between 1981 and 2004 are members of the Millennial Generation, only those born between 1981 and 1997 are included in this survey. - Prior to 2006, Roth IRAs could not directly accept rollovers from employer-sponsored retirement plans.
 Starting in 2006, Roth accounts in 401(k) and 403(b) plans could be rolled over to Roth IRAs.
 The Pension Protection Act of 2006 allows direct rollovers of non-Roth amounts in qualified employer-sponsored retirement plans to Roth IRAs starting in 2008.
-For a complete discussion of the specific rules, see Internal Revenue Service 2014.
-Eighteen percent of Roth IRA-owning households in mid-2014 reported that their Roth IRAs contained assets that were initially in an employer-sponsored retirement plan (see Figure A17).
+For a complete discussion of the specific rules, see Internal Revenue Service 2015a.
+Twenty-two percent of Roth IRA-owning households in mid-2015 reported that their Roth IRAs contained assets that were initially in an employer-sponsored retirement plan (see Figure A17).